pve84/cinqconnect/README.md

 - Click `Open Folder`
 - Select `cinqconnect`
 - Click `Ok`
-> If you do not have a Terminal windows at the bottom of your editor open a new one by using the shotcut ``Control + ` ``
+> If you do not have a terminal window at the bottom of your editor open a new one by using the shotcut ``Control + ` ``

 ## 1. Building images
 Go to the directory `building-images`.
 There are 3 Dockerfiles and 1 directory called `code`